sonurdogan/sonurdogan/README.md

 - 👋 Hi, I’m @sonurdogan
-- 👀 I’m interested in Applications of ML on complex systems , Data science, NLP, HCI, Robotics.
+- 👀 I’m interested in Applications of ML on complex systems, NLP, HCI, Robotics.
 - 📫 You can reach me at sonur.dogan4@gmail.com
 - 👨🏼‍💻 sonurdogan.github.io